A Generative Model for Disentangling Galaxy Photometric Parameters: Discussion

 \section{Discussion}

 \paragraph{Summary.} This proof--of--concept study demonstrates that a conditional autoencoder (CAE) can recover physically meaningful latent variables from galaxy images while remaining computationally efficient.
-In our experiments, the CAE assigns total flux and half--light radius to two dedicated latent coordinates, $z_{1}$ and $z_{2}$, respectively.
+In our experiments, we assign total flux and half-light radius using our $z_\mathrm{phy}$ layer to two dedicated physical latent coordinates, $z_{1}$ and $z_{2}$, respectively.
 The strong one--to--one relations in Figure \ref{fig:latent_corr} confirm that the supervision term in Eq.~\eqref{eq:L_total} successfully aligns these axes with their target parameters.
 Manipulating each coordinate in isolation produces the expected response in image space—brightness varies smoothly with $z_{1}$, whereas the apparent size changes with $z_{2}$ (Figure~\ref{fig:dual_sweep}).
 Such behavior indicates a disentangled latent geometry in which individual dimensions control single astrophysical factors of variation.

 A comparison with the classical linear baseline further underlines the advantages of a non-linear, convolutional architecture.
 Principal-component analysis (PCA) requires all 64 principal components to attain markedly lower predictive power than the CAE achieves with one coordinate per parameter (Figure~\ref{fig:PCA_comp}).
 The gap implies that the manifold of realistic galaxy morphologies is strongly non-linear and is captured more faithfully by convolutional features than by global linear projections.